 In this section

-- Initiative to relaunch the Middle East Peace Process
+- Initiative for the Middle East Peace Process

-- Understanding the issues regarding the French initiative to relaunch the Middle East Peace Process in 3 minutes
+- Understanding the issues regarding the initiative for the Middle East Peace Process in 3 minutes

 - Middle East peace process - Q&A - Excerpts from the daily press briefing (Paris, May 17, 2016)